awinogradov/posthtml-to-svg-tags/README.md

 # posthtml-to-svg-tags

 PostHTMLToSvgTags is plugin for [PostHTML](https://github.com/posthtml/posthtml).
-It convert all HTML tags to SVG eqauls and maybe with new structure.
+It convert all HTML tags to SVG equals and maybe with new structure.

 ## Usage